-Keywordss: carrot, fungi, storage, rot
+Keywords: carrot, fungi, storage, rot

 1. INTRODUCTION

 Carrot (Daucus carota L.) is mainly cultivated for its edible taproot, as a fresh or cooked vegetable (Coulibaly et al., 2018).
 It is an essential agricultural product for many countries worldwide.
 Carrot is a root vegetable of global importance due to its high nutritional quality and wide application in food (Basso et al., 2021).
 It is attractive for human consumption due to its soft texture and pleasant taste.
-Carrot is an excellent source of vitamin A, fiber and bioactive compounds such as β-carotene, which offer several health benefits (Resende et al., 2016; Gomes et al., 2019).
+Carrot is an excellent source of vitamin A, fiber, and bioactive compounds such as β-carotene, which offer several health benefits (Resende et al., 2016; Gomes et al., 2019).
 It is the root vegetable with the highest economic value (Carvalho et al., 2018; Patkowska et al., 2020) and the most consumed worldwide (Lecomte, 2013).

-Like all fresh vegetables, carrot is subject to several factors that can reduce its post-harvest quality and shelf life.
+Like all fresh vegetables, carrots are subject to several factors that can reduce their post-harvest quality and shelf life.
 These include abiotic and biotic factors.
 Among biotic factors, plant diseases play a major role in yield reduction and carrot deterioration.
-These diseases are due to the action of phytopathogenic agents, namely: bacteria, nematodes, viruses and fungi (Ahmed et al., 2019).
+These diseases are due to the action of phytopathogenic agents, namely: bacteria, nematodes, viruses, and fungi (Ahmed et al., 2019).
 Fungi are the most formidable of all these agents.
 They not only reduce yield during cultivation, but also degrade product quality during transport and, above all, in storage conditions (Tanbir et al., 2020).
 During the storage period, carrots are vulnerable to numerous diseases and in-store losses of carrots vary between 10 and 40% (Franke, 2013) and can reach 50 to 60% (Bond, 2016).
-Several fungi have already been isolated on carrot in storage, the most abundant of which are Mycocentrospora acerina, Cylindrocarpon spp.
+Several fungi have already been isolated on carrots in storage, the most abundant of which are Mycocentrospora acerina, Cylindrocarpon spp.
 Dictyostelium spp. and Fusarium spp.
 (Rizan, 2021).
-The negative influence of these fungi on the nutritional and commercial values of carrot is a real problem.
-This study aims therefore at identifying the fungi responsible for storage diseases of carrot.
+The negative influence of these fungi on the nutritional and commercial values of carrots is a real problem.
+This study aims therefore at identifying the fungi responsible for storage diseases of carrots.

 2. MATERIAL AND METHODS